wzq0926/gitskills/README.md

 # gitskills
+Create a new branch is quick
-Create a new branck is quick
+Create a new branch is quick AND simple.